dirac-institute/iCompare/README.md

 _Milestone 2_

 Expand the work to OrbFit.
 Install OrbFit and learn how to run it on the command line.
 Write a Python wrapper that calls the OrbFit command-line code to integrate the same asteroid, as above.
 Compare it to JPL/Horizons output and see how well OrbFit is doing.
+[DONE]

 _Milestone 3_